cafebazaar/blacksmith/README.md

 ## DNS
 In some IaaS environments, machine names are resolvable in the internal network.
-Some softwares (Kubernetes?) count on it.
+Some software (Kubernetes?) count on it.
 To provide similar functionality, you need to run [SkyDNS] on the same instances you run Blacksmith on.
 Blacksmith will configure them through etcd.